TracesOfNuts/Deloitte_Hacky_Holidays_CTF/PHASE 2/Santa's giftshopper/README.md

 ![count](./img/count.PNG)

+Take note of the following:

-For the first question, we need minus 1 instance from the count result itself to get 113 guitars.
+- For the first question, we need minus 1 instance from the count result itself to get 103 binoculars (your question might be different here.

-Subsequent, questions, we can read it off directly
+- Subsequent, questions, we can read it off directly

-Also, if the question ask for "book", we need to minus an additional 1 because of the word "notebook".
+- Also, if the question ask for "book", we need to minus an additional 1 because of the word "notebook".

 Enter the values as requested to get the flag: